Materials: Models and Simulation

 Molecular dynamics, stochastic models, optics

 Recent experimental advances in light sources and ultrafast lasers have driven the need for the development of theoretical and computational tools to study and understand ultra-fast chemical reactions.
 In particular, tools are required to bridge the gap between traditional quantum chemistry (describing electrons) and molecular dynamics (describing nuclei).
 Current computational approaches require vast resources and can describe the dynamics over only very short times.
-This project will start from existing mathematical models for one-dimensional systems and extend them to higher dimensions, where far more interesting examples can be studied.
-It combines asymptotics, PDEs and some light numerical components.
+This project will start from existing mathematical models for low-dimensional systems and extend them to higher dimensions, where far more interesting examples can be studied.
+There are also many practical chemistry questions that can be investigated, and the methodology can also be incorporated into more widely-used techniques.
+The project combines asymptotics, PDEs and some light numerical components.
 No knowledge of chemistry is required, but an interest in it, and a desire to work in a truly interdisciplinary field would be advantageous.
 In particular there are strong links to work by members of the School of Chemistry.
 Informal enquiries can be made to Ben Goddard (email@example.com).

 Many systems in chemistry, biology and engineering can be modelled by reaction-diffusion equations in which the populations of a number of different species move and interact or react, leading to the interchange of population or mass between the species.
 When the populations are large and/or reside in a complex environment (such as particles suspended in a turbulent flow), a powerful approach is to use techniques from statistical mechanics, which describes the 'average' behaviour of such systems.
 Dynamical density functional theory is one such approach that has met with great success over the past decade or so.
 This project will extend existing models, which generally describe only the dynamics, to include the reaction terms.
 The topics covered can be tailored to the interest of the student, covering both rigorous analysis and numerics.
 Techniques include statistical mechanics, stochastic dynamics, mathematical modelling, homogenisation theory of PDEs, and computational methods such as pseudo-spectral methods and finite elements.
 This project also has strong links to the work of members of the School of Engineering.
 Informal enquiries can be made to Ben Goddard (firstname.lastname@example.org).